Featured image for Moltbot (Clawdbot) Guide: Self-Hosted AI Setup & Tutorial

 Operational Costs: Where You Actually Spend Money

-While the software is free, running Clawdbot does incur costs:
+While the software is free, running Moltbot does incur costs:

 1. LLM API Usage

-When you send a prompt to Clawdbot, it typically needs to call an LLM API to generate a response.
+When you send a prompt to Moltbot, it typically needs to call an LLM API to generate a response.
 This is where most of your cost comes from.

 Claude API (Anthropic):